infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 When talking about the screen elements, it is important to make information of all elements accessible and available.
 Some elements may not have text included by design or as a default user interface component.
 This can be seen when buttons are used with icons only, images, or other decorative elements.

-Some users may have issues identifying elements’ functionality or description in general, and because of that, it is important to define non-text elements by accessibility features.
+Some users may have issues identifying an element's functionality or description in general, and because of that, it is important to define non-text elements by accessibility features.

-#### ✅ Success techniques
+#### ✅ Success technique(s)

 ##### Using accessibility labels